dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 }
 ```

-The server will try to validate this `Content-Type` against your configured `Content-Type` key from the config file,
+The server will try to validate the `Content-Type` header against your configured `Content-Type` key from the config
-and if the format is not supported, a status code `415 - Unsupported Media Type` will be returned.
+file, and if the format is not supported, a status code `415 - Unsupported Media Type` will be returned.

-For example, you have a route that it needs an upload file, normally you will configure the `Content-Type` of that route
+For example, if you have a route that needs a file to be uploaded , normally you will configure the `Content-Type` of
-to be `multipart/form-data`.
-The above request will fail as the client send `application/json` as `Content-Type`
+that route to be `multipart/form-data`.
+The above request will fail as the client send `application/json` as
+`Content-Type`.

-> If the request does not contain "Content-Type" header, that means that the server will try to deserialize tha data as
+> If the request does not contain "Content-Type" header, that means that the server will try to deserialize the data as
-> he can.
+> it can.

 ## The `Request <-> Response` validation

-In addition to the validation described above, a third one is happening and is the last one, the server will check if
+In addition to the validation described above, a third one is happening and is the last one: the server will check if
 the request `Accept` header can really be returned by the response.

-Through how the **DotKernel API** is returning a response in handler , a content type is always set, but this cannot be
+Through the way **DotKernel API** is returning a response in handler, a content type is always set.

-the case in any custom response but in any way the server will check what `Content-Type` the response is returning and
+This cannot be the case in any custom response but in any case the server will check what `Content-Type` the response is
-will try to validate that against the `Accept` header of the request.
-If the validation fails, a status code
+returning and will try to validate that against the `Accept` header of the request.
-`406 - Not Acceptable` will be returned.
+If the validation fails, a status code `406 - Not Acceptable` will be returned.